gaweee/flashcrawl/README.md

 ## Features
 - `/crawl` endpoint that fetches a URL, follows up to five redirects, and returns structured headers, metadata, Markdown, and a SHA-256 hash of the Markdown.
 HTML pages are converted with Turndown; PDFs are downloaded to `./tmp` and analysed with `@opendocsg/pdf2md` before hashing.
 - Content hygiene: scripts, styles, and other non-content tags are stripped before Markdown conversion by default.
 Sanitisation can be toggled via environment variables when needed.
-- `/status` endpoint exposes uptime, crawl counters, and the latest watchdog observations.
+- `/status` endpoint exposes uptime and simple runtime status.
-- Watchdog timer warns about event-loop stalls; optional console output (when enabled) is prettified with `chalk` and `ora` for quick status notes.
 - Winston logger writes timestamped log files to the `logs/` directory (one file per day) and can also mirror output to the console.

 ## Getting Started